 Scholars are required to purchase their insurance and insurance for their dependents through the OIE by cash or check upon arrival.

 Using the Insurance:

 New insurance cards are issued each August for the new policy year.
-Insurance cards are sent by AMA to OIE and students and scholars are responsible to pick up their insurance card in a timely manner.
-The insurance card should be presented whenever visiting a doctor.
-It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine prescribed by the doctor.
+The cards are sent to OIE.
+Students and Scholars are expected to come to OIE to pick up their insurance card in a timely manner.
+The insurance card should be kept safe and presented whenever visiting a doctor.
+It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine.

 Schroeder Health Complex, lower level